-- The ELCA has long advocated for a careful stewardship of our Rostered Ministers health and wholeness. - A 2002 ELCA study on Ministerial Health and Wellness found that many Rostered Ministers are currently suffering from stress, being overweight, high blood pressure and/or high cholesterol, much of which stems from their vocational responsibilities.
-These unhealthy conditions not only reduce their effectiveness and quality of life, but also contribute directly to the rising cost of the congregation's cost for healthcare benefits. - To ensure healthy ministers and to help control rising insurance costs, Rostered Ministers are encouraged to participate in Portico's annual wellness program. - Rostered Ministers and congregations are encouraged to work together to identify methods of safeguarding and improving the physical, emotional, social, intellectual, vocational, and spiritual health and well-being of their Rostered Ministers. - Such a discussion should define specific and mutually beneficial practices that respect a Rostered Minister's personal time, establish reasonable work schedules, and encourage a healthy lifestyle. - Additionally, congregations are encouraged to promote self-care to ensure healthy congregations and healthy leaders.
+Many Rostered Ministers suffer from stress, overweight, high blood pressure and/or high cholesterol, much of which stems from their vocational responsibilities.
+These unhealthy conditions not only reduce their effectiveness and quality of life, but also contribute directly to the rising cost of the congregation's cost for healthcare benefits.
+To ensure healthy ministers and to help control rising insurance costs, Rostered Ministers are encouraged to participate in Portico's annual wellness program.

+Rostered Ministers and congregations are encouraged to work together to identify methods of safeguarding and improving the physical, emotional, social, intellectual, vocational, and spiritual health and well-being of their Rostered Ministers.
+Such a discussion should define specific and mutually beneficial practices that respect a Rostered Minister's personal time, establish reasonable work schedules, and encourage a healthy lifestyle.
+Additionally, congregations are encouraged to promote self-care to ensure healthy congregations and healthy leaders.